 HI works to develop an inclusive, sustainable and fair society which improves the quality of life of vulnerable people, including people with disabilities.

 Inclusive education, Senegal - Humanity & Inclusion | © J-J. Bernard / HI

-The country has also been very heavily impacted by the conflict opposing the Senegalese army and the Movement of Democratic Forces of Casamance for the last 30 years.
+The country has also been heavily impacted by conflict in Casamance, which has lasted more than 30 years.
 This conflict has harmed the country's economy and hindered its development, in particular with the use of anti-personnel landmines.
-This means much of the agricultural land in this region known as the "larder" of Senegal is inaccessible.
+This means much of the agricultural land in this region of Senegal is inaccessible.

 The purpose of the convention is to promote, protect and ensure the full and equal enjoyment of all human rights and fundamental freedoms by all persons with disabilities.
 It also aims to promote their inherent dignity.